DFE-Digital/dsi-platform/docs/README.md

 # Custom templates for docfx

-A custom "dsi" template has been created to give the DfE Sign-in .NET reference documentation the GOV.UK design system look and feel.
+A custom "dsi" template has been created to give the DfE Sign-in Developer Reference documentation the GOV.UK design system look and feel.

 ## Directory structure